LedererLab/aggregated_knockoffs/README.md

 The file `lib/Sigma.R` contains a function `Sig` to generate the covariance matrix of design matrix.

-The file `lib/myPlot.R` contains two functions `myPlot.FP` and `myPlot.x.Target` to display the relationships between target FDR and selection accuarcy, and between target FDR and actual FDR.
+The file `lib/myPlot.R` contains two functions `myPlot.SA` and `myPlot.FDR` to display the relationships between target FDR and selection accuarcy, and between target FDR and actual FDR.

 ## Simulation
 We provide the file `SCAD_Lasso.R` for comparing the FDR and selection accuracy of `KO` and `KO+` with those of `AKO` and `AKO+` respectively in the cases of lasso and scad.